ryansheehy0/Null_Programming_Language/future_features.md

 By organizing a project in a folder structure that adheres to these requirements and referencing header files using .../, it becomes possible to rearrange the organization of files/folders within the project without needing to update file paths for each individual header file.

-## Garbage collection
-Prevent casting to pointers and keep track of references to memory.
-When there is no more references then free memory automatically.

 ## export
 When the "export" keyword is used the compiler creates a header file and includes the symbol(variable, function, etc) that is exported in that header file.